VuStrong/Vicourses/backend/services/DiscountService/README.md

 The Discount Service enables the instructors to create coupons for their courses.
 Allow students to redeem coupons (discount codes) during checkout and get discounts on their purchases.

+Exposing Grpc Services for other microservices to check coupon, get course price.

 ## Technologies
 - .NET Core 8.0
 - ASP.NET Core Web API
 - MySQL with Entity Framework Core 8.0
 - RabbitMQ
 - Redis
+- Grpc

 ## Installation